grafana/opentelemetry-workshop-2023/lab-1/README.md

 Things to know:

 * The app uses a `BatchLogRecordProcessor` for each exporter.
-* The app uses two exporters: `ConsoleLogExporter` and `OTLPLogExporter`.
-These serve the same purposes as `ConsoleSpanExporter` and `OTLPSpanExporter` from the traces instrumentation.
+* The app uses a `ConsoleLogExporter` that serves the same purpose as the `ConsoleSpanExporter` from the traces instrumentation.

 **Step 2.** Run the app: `APP=python-flask/4-logs docker-compose up --build`